hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 2. You need to provision enough Django app instances to cope with your peak load, but your normal load  doesn't need nearly as many computing resources.
-Meaning that under most load scenarios, you're wasting money.
+Meaning that you're wasting money under most scenarios.

-2. If a computing resource fails --- like someone spills coffee on a server --- that component of your app simply stops working. 😞
+3. There is poor resource isolation within a given server. i.e. If you happen to run your app and the database on the same machine, then there's nothing stopping one from clobbering the other.

 These are the sorts of problems that Docker and Kubernetes are designed to solve.